-Generally, the study investigated the influence of family structures on academic performance of secondary school students in Business Studies in Kwara State.
+Generally, the study investigated impacts of parental socio-economic status on academic performance of secondary school students in Business Studies in Kwara State.
 Specifically, the purposes of this study are to:

-1. examine the influence of family size on students' academic performance in Business Studies in secondary schools;

-2. determine the influence of family level of Education on students' academic performance in Business Studies in secondary schools
+- 1. determine the impacts of parental level of education on students' academic performance in Business Studies in secondary schools; - 2. ascertain the impacts of parental occupation on students' academic performance in Business Studies in secondary schools; and - 3. examine the impacts of parental income on students' academic performance in Business Studies in secondary schools